aqsa-isha/Gemini_Chatbot/README.md

 # Gemini Chatbot

-The **Gemini Q&A App** is a Streamlit-powered application that uses Google's **Gemini Pro** large language model (LLM) to provide intelligent, real-time responses.
-This app offers an intuitive interface for Q&A interactions, a visually appealing design, and easy management of chat history.
+The **Gemini Chatbot App** is a Streamlit-powered application that uses Google's **Gemini Pro** large language model (LLM) to provide intelligent, real-time responses.
+This app offers an intuitive interface for interactions, a visually appealing design, and easy management of chat history.

 ## Features

 - **Real-time Q&A**: Powered by Google's **Gemini Pro** LLM for intelligent responses.
-- **Chat History**: View and manage previous conversations.
+- **Chat History**: View previous conversations.
-- **Clear Chat**: Reset the chat history with a single click.
 - **Interactive UI**: Modern design for an engaging user experience.

 ---